|

 methodologies, and the Lancet meta-analysis failed homoeopathy on

 the same criteria, plus established no efficacy for any single application.
+Significantly the obscure AMA Archives of

 Otolaryngology paper was a comparison of Vertigoheel